keshavvishwkarma/KVConstraintKit/README.md

 ## Installation

 ### Using CocoaPods
-1. To integrate `KVConstraintKit` into your Xcode project using [CocoaPods](http://cocoapods.org), simply add the following line to your [Podfile](https://guides.cocoapods.org/using/the-podfile.html):
+1. To integrate `KVConstraintKit` into your Xcode project using [CocoaPods](http://cocoapods.org), specify it to a target in your [Podfile](https://guides.cocoapods.org/using/the-podfile.html):

 ```ruby
 use_frameworks!